How to employ an apprentice

 A list of RTOs can be found on the national register on vocational education and training website - this is the official national register of information on training packages, qualifications, courses, units of competency and RTOs.

 6. Prepare a training plan

 The RTO, employer and apprentice or trainee must agree on a training plan.
 The RTO is responsible for the preparation of the training plan.

 7. Seek contract approval

-TAS must approve the training contract and training plan to ensure they meet all legal requirements.
-Your AAC will lodge the signed training contract with TAS on your behalf.
+We'll approve training contracts and training plans to ensure they meet all legal requirements.
+Your AAC will lodge the signed training contract with us on your behalf.
 Your RTO will lodge the training plan.